-This guide will cover everything you need to know about this all too common phenomenon and how the right Ender 3 retraction settings, along with a few housekeeping tricks, can help stop it.
+This guide will cover everything I’ve learned about this all too common phenomenon – how to set the perfect Ender 3 retraction settings, along with a few housekeeping tricks I use to prevent stringing.

-You’re likely here for specific slicer settings, so we’ll provide those, too.
+You’re likely here for specific slicer settings, so I’ll provide those, too.
 Let’s jump in – here’s how to reduce stringing with the best Ender 3 Retraction Settings.

 What Causes Stringing?